-Your work permission is printed on your Biometric Identity Permit (BRP) or Entry Clearance Vignette and available via the evisa online portal.
+Your work permission is available to you via your evisa online portal or in the visa decision email/letter.
 Your employer needs to be satisfied that your permit is valid, and you may be asked to provide a student status letter for this purpose.
 Student Status letters are available via Chiview.